Corners and simpliciality in oriented matroids and partial cubes: Mandel's OMs and Euclideanness

-By Observation~\ref{obs:coloop}, $G$ has at least two antipodal subgraphs of rank~$r-1$ not crossed by $E_e$.
-Then half of them lie in $G_1$ implying that at least one is in one of $E_e^-$ or $E_e^+$.
+By Observation~\ref{obs:coloop} and the antipodality, $G$ has at least two cocircuits $X_1,X_2$ (maximal antipodal subgraphs) with the property $(X_1)_e,(X_2)_e \neq 0$ (not crossed by $E_e$).
+Then at least one lies in $G_1$.
 Without loss of generality assume that it is in $E_e^-$, otherwise reorient $E_e$.
-This is, there is a line in $G_1$ that has at least one antipodal subgraph $A$ of rank~$r-1$ completely in $E_e^-$.
+This is, there is a line in $G_1$ that has at least one cocircuit $X_1$ (an antipodal subgraph of rank $r-1$) with $(X_1)_e = -$ (in $E_e^-$).

 Orient the lines of $G_1$ with respect to $E_e$.
-Note that every line of $G_1$ is a subline of a cycle in $G^*$ that either has all its vertices (maximal proper antipodal subgraphs) crossed by $E_e$ or is crossed by $E_e$ in exactly two maximal proper antipodal subgraphs.
-Since the expansion according to $G_1$ and $G_2$ is in general position this implies that every line of $G_1$ is either crossed by $E_e$ in exactly one maximal proper antipodal subgraph or in all its maximal proper antipodal subgraphs are crossed by $E_e$.
-Thus all the lines are oriented, except the ones with all maximal proper antipodal subgraphs on $E_e$.
+Note that every line of $G_1$ is a subline of a cycle in $G^*$ that either has all its cocircuits $X$ with $X_e=0$ (i.e. maximal proper antipodal subgraphs crossed by $E_e$) or exactly two of them.
+Since the expansion according to $G_1$ and $G_2$ is in general position this implies that every line of $G_1$ is either crossed by $E_e$ in exactly one cocircuit, or in all of them.
+Thus, all the lines are oriented, except the ones with all its cociruits $X$ (antipodal subgraphs) having $X_e=0$ (being crossed by $E_e$).

-By the definition of Euclideaness, the orientation is strictly acyclic, hence we can find in $G_1\cap E_e^-$ an antipodal subgraph $A$ of rank~$r-1$ such that all its out-neighbors in the graph of cocircuits are intersected by $E_e$.
-Let $A^0$ be the set of all $\Theta$-classes that cross $A$.
-Let $H$ be the contraction of $G$ along all its $\Theta$-classes besides $E_e$ and the ones in $A^0$.
+By the definition of Euclideaness, the orientation is strictly acyclic, hence we can find in $G_1\cap E_e^-$ a cocircuit (i.e. an antipodal subgraph of rank~$r-1$) $X$ such that each of its out-neighbors $Y$ in the cocircuit graph has $Y_e =0$ (i.e. is intersected by $E_e$).
+Let $X^0$ be the set of all elements ($\Theta$-classes $E_f$), such that $X_f=0$ (that cross $X$).
+Let $H$ be the OM-deletion (a partial cubes contraction) of $G$ along all its elements ($\Theta$-classes) besides $e$ ($E_e$) and the ones in $X^0$.
 Let $H_1, H_2$ be the respective images of $G_1, G_2$ in $H$.
-Then $H_1$ and $H_2$ are isometric subgraphs, and every antipodal subgraph in $H$ is an image of an antipodal subgraph in $G$, by Lemma \ref{lem:exp_antipodal}, hence it lies completely in $H_1$ or in $H_2$.
-Moreover, every line in $H$ is an image of a line in $G$ and its orientation with respect to $\Theta$-class $E_e$ is inherited from an orientation of $G$, since the orientation is still pointing from $E_e^-$ to $E_e^+$.
+Then by Observation \ref{lem:exp_antipodal}, each covector of $H_1$ and $H_2$ is an image of a covector in $G_1$ or $G_2$, respectively.
+In graph theoretical language, this means that all the antipodal subgraphs of $H$ lie completely in $H_1$ or in $H_2$.
+This proves that $H_1$ and $H_2$ define an expansion in general position of $H$.
+Moreover, also the orientation of the lines in $H_1$ are inherited from the orientation of lines in $G_1$.
 Hence the orientation of $H$ with respect to $E_e$ is strictly acyclic as well.
 This proves that $H$ is Mandel by the expansion in general position according to $H_1$ and $H_2$.